Meisaka/trillek-client-ui/README.md

 grunt
 ```

 That's it.
-That will compile and minify the SASS, plus build any requires sprite sheets, while concatenating and minifying all of the JavaScript.
+That will compile and minify the SASS, plus build any required sprite sheets, while concatenating and minifying all of the JavaScript.
 It also swaps out the relatively bulky [RequireJS][] script loader for it's tiny shim counterpart: [Almond][].
 All in one tiny command.

 Once you're built you can load the built files using `./build/index.html` instead of `./src/index.html`.
 The `./build/index.html` version points to the minified JavaScript file and could feasibly contain extra optimisations in the future.